 What is a typical day like for an OHDELA student?

 - Responding to discussion questions posted by the teacher

-- Completing and sending an assignment by deadline to be graded
+- Completing and sending an assignment by the deadline to be graded

 Are there live classes?
 Will my child see other children on camera?

 There are teacher-led live class sessions where you can see other students in attendance, and breakout sessions with your teacher(s) to get one-on-one support.
 Teachers record all sessions.
 You will have access to those recorded sessions after the class.

 What supplies do I need for the start of school?

 Have a designated workspace where you can be your best without distraction.
 Check that your equipment and internet are set up and working properly.
 A pen/pencil and notebook are also helpful to have on hand.
 Your teacher will inform you if you need other supplies once school begins.